-A rematch of the previous year's Grand Final occurred in May 1929, when Wanderers increased their dominance winning with a score of 22:8 to Rovers 4:2 however, both sides fielded terribly short.
+A rematch of the last game of the previous year occurred on May 1929, when Wanderers increased their dominance winning with a score of 22:8 to Rovers 4:2 however, both sides fielded terribly short.

 Interest had clearly diminished from the euphoria of years earlier, so much so that players were warned in the Nor West Echo that "If the game is to continue here every player will have to give up his Sundays to the game and decide and do it quickly."